 Second, drinking cold water shuts off the drive to drink before enough volume has been consumed.
-Researchers at Gatorade® have shown that flavoring, sodium content, and temperature (of the beverage) can each affect how much fluid an athlete will drink before he/she feels satisfied.
+In addition to temperature (of the beverage), researchers at Gatorade® have shown that flavoring and sodium content can also affect how much fluid an athlete will drink before he/she feels satisfied.

 Determining the correct amount of fluid an athlete needs while exercising or competing is highly variable.
 Specific formulas exist.
-Readers are referred to a separate review, Fluids and Electrolytes During Exercise, for a thorough discussion of this.
+See Fluids and Electrolytes During Exercise for a thorough discussion of this.

 SPECIFIC TYPES OF BEVERAGES

-The Panel grouped beverages into 6 categories, and ranked them from most important to least important, and provided recommended daily amounts of each:
+The Panel grouped beverages into 6 categories.
+They ranked them from most important to least important, and provided recommended daily amounts of each:

 amount of water)